 The third aspect is to ensure when reading out the scrips during the ceremony that I have planned practiced the speed, level of voice/ sound to suit all needs.

-These answers should go along way to reassuring my clients, I am always learning and gaining knowledge of this industry and want my clients to really enjoy their special day.
+This will go along way to reassuring my clients, I am always learning and gaining knowledge of this industry and want my clients to really enjoy their special day.